DFE-Digital/register-trainee-teachers/app/views/guidance/how_to_resolve_funding_and_bursary_errors.md

 I was expecting a bursary to be valid but I’ve received an error message.

 ### Field causing the error:
-Course subject: Mathematics and Physics
+Course Subject: Mathematics and Physics

 ### Reason for this error message:
 Mathematics is not eligible for funding.
 In this scenario Mathematics is the